Esperanto in the Soviet Union: Soviet Esperantists

 Esperanto was historically regarded by the socialist movement as a potential international language for workers, resulting in relative popularity of the language in the early years of the Soviet Union.
 The prevalence of Esperanto groups expanded considerably between 1917-1921, seeking to undertake a worldwide Esperanto revolution to accompany a Communist revolution.
 The government seized a mansion and granted it to the Esperanto community as the Esperanto House.
 Several international advocates of Esperanto also resided in the Soviet Union for periods of time in the 1920s to help promote the language, including founding Sennacieca Asocio Tutmonda members Robert Guiheneuf and Lucien Laurat.
 According to E. J. Dillon, Esperanto was the fourth most common foreign language taught in Soviet schools by 1929 after English, German, and French.

 The Esperanto movement in the early years of the Soviet Union was divided as to whether Esperanto should comply with Soviet ideology and to whether its focus should be national or international.
 In 1929, there were an estimated 5,726 Esperantists in the Soviet Union, though the Soviet Esperantist Union (SEU) claimed that there were 16,066.
-Vasili Eroshenko was a notable Soviet writer that wrote in Esperanto, dying shortly before the purge against the Esperanto community began.
+Vasili Eroshenko was a notable Soviet writer that wrote in Esperanto.
 Soviet Esperantists began suffering persecution when Dmitrii Snezhko was arrested, though the Esperantist community was not aware of this persecution until several more leaders of the movement were arrested in 1938.
 Other Esperantists, such as poet Georgii Deshkin, were exiled to Siberia.

 While government persecution of Esperantists ended with Stalin's death, the population of Esperantists has been significantly reduced in the Soviet Union.
 Contact between Soviet Esperantists and the global Esperantist community was restored in the 1950s.
 A World Youth Festival was held in Moscow in 1957, bringing together Esperantists from 26 countries.
 A Soviet delegation to the World Congress of Esperanto was formed in 1963.
 A national Esperantist organization was not formed until 1979.